omarHus/Personal-Trainer-AI/README.md

 ## To do:
 - Fix Errors in Heroku Deployment:
-    1. Clear up RAM on worker dyno
-    2. Post pipeline and web structure diagrams on README
+    1. Post pipeline and web structure diagrams on README